What Is 3D X-Ray / Industrial CT?

-This short video shows the steps involved to generate a 3D internal and external scan of your part, using a state-of-the-art industrial X-Ray / CT scanner.
+This short video shows the steps involved to generate a 3D model of the internal and external details of your part, using our high resolution X-5000 x-ray CT system.

-When done, our customers can inspect the internal details of the part in 3D, without damaging their part.
+When we CT scan an assembly, our customers can inspect the 3D model of the part, including all the internal details of the part, but without sectioning or damaging their part.

 WHAT IS INDUSTRIAL CT (COMPUTED TOMOGRAPHY) ?